Fill out elder or dependent adult abuse restraining order forms

 • If you want protection right away (if so, on form EA-100, check item 16)

-This section is important because the judge will decide whether to grant you a restraining order based on what you write in this section.
-On form EA-100, item 8, you will describe the abuse.
+This section is very important.
+The judge will decide whether to grant (give) you a restraining order based on what you write in this section.

-If you don't remember the exact day something happened, give an estimate and write down that it is an estimate.
+If you don't remember the exact day something happened, give an estimate and write down that it is an estimate (example: Around my birthday in August 2020).
 To help you remember, think about whether the incident happened around a holiday or special occasion.

 On form EA-100, item 13, you can ask the judge to order the other person to move out of the home (residence) where the elderly or dependent adult lives.
 For the judge to grant a move-out order, you must show: